 1. Anticipate Human Error

 Spam filters are certainly not enough to protect your company from all the different types of email risks.
-In many cases, email attacks are the result of human error.
-An individual makes the decision to follow a malicious link, which in turn releases information to the wrong person, or results in loss of data.
+In many cases, email attacks result from human error.
+An individual decides to follow a malicious link, which in turn releases information to the wrong person or results in data loss.

 While training is important, it is also wise to use security technologies with policy-based administration to prevent errors in cases that fit risk profiles.
 Examples of technical safeguards that may prevent your employees from inadvertently releasing sensitive information include: